Geography of Halifax, Nova Scotia: Climate

-Snow falls and melts alternately mainly from November through April, for a seasonal total of 152 cm.
-Some, but usually very little, snow falls in May and October.
-Halifax usually experiences several strong winter storms.
-In February 2004 a record of 95 cm of snow fell in one such storm.
-The storm was nicknamed "White Juan", after the recent Hurricane Juan.
-Spring is cool and foggy, early autumn is often sunny and warm, and summer can range from hot and dry to cool and rainy.
+Summer can range from hot and dry to cool and rainy.
 Hurricanes are fairly uncommon but do occur occasionally.
 There can be considerable variations between the weather near the Atlantic Ocean and the weather even several kilometres inland.
 This is partly caused by the effect of the Labrador Current, which transfers cold water from the Arctic along Nova Scotia's Atlantic coast in the spring and summer, while the Gulf Stream brings warmer water from the Gulf of Mexico along the coast during the fall and winter.